benjymous/annotations/sandman/sandman.42.md

   **Dead balloon**: The more usual phrase is "went over like a lead balloon".

-### 3: _A Fishing Expedition_
+## 3: _A Fishing Expedition_

-Source?
-"Fishing expedition" is the term used when detectives in detective fiction cause trouble because they don't have any questions to ask, i.e., they're fishing for clues.
+- **A Fishing expedition** is the term used when detectives in detective fiction cause trouble because they don't have any questions to ask, i.e., they're fishing for clues.

 ### Page 8